Saturday, December 30, 2023

 A man was out in his front yard across the road.
 His house and fields took up the triangle at the corner of Blackwater and Head of River Roads where Blackwater Road had once been straightened.
 We got out of the car and approached him.
 He wasn't friendly at first.
 He even challenged the story we told him.
 But then his wife (?) came out and she was more interested in helping us.
 They told us that "Doris" is the current owner of the property and lives right across Blackwater Road... and... look!
 She's home right now, waiting for a ride to go somewhere.
 Hurry and catch her!

 We drove immediately to Doris' house and got out of the car.
 The front door was open and Doris came right out.
 She soon warmed up to us and told us about being born in the old farmhouse there.
+She pointed directly across the road to where a barn now stands.
+Learning the location of the house was significant in that we realized the Bryant property had been divided sometime after 1908.
 We explained that we were searching for graves.
 She assured us that she has walked every inch of that property and there are no graves.
 We thanked her and told her that she had saved us a lot of trouble and satisfied our curiosity.

 I remember seeing the name "Frost" on an old map.
 Next step is to follow up on that lead.